Now Municipal Bonds are Even More Attractive for California Investors

 Californians have always had a significant incentive to keep some of their income-producing investments in tax-advantaged securities, especially municipal bonds.
 The TCJA expands this by substantially limiting one of the taxpayers’ largest sources for federal income tax deductions.
 Consider a California municipal bond yielding 3.2%.
 Figure 1 shows for the median California household of $70,000, the muni bond yielding 3.2% now equates to a taxable equivalent yield of 4.7%, assuming a worst-case scenario of no SALT deductibility.
 For households facing higher California tax rates, the taxable equivalent yield can grow to 7% in the same scenario.

 Figure 1: California Municipal Bond Taxable Equivalent Yields

-Sources: Tax Foundation, State of California Franchise Tax Board.
+Sources: Calculated based on tax rates sourced from Tax Foundation, State of California Franchise Tax Board.
 Past performance is not indicative of future results.